daleciajones/grace-it-support-agent/README.md

-# 💜 Grace IT Support Chatbot
+# 💜 Grace IT Support Agent
 *A Python-based chatbot that simulates IT helpdesk support using keyword logic and an API fallback for unknown issues.*

 ⋆｡°✩｡⋆☁︎⋆｡°✩｡⋆